 Why not visit Skyers Farm riding school and livery yard.
 We are a small, family run Pony Club approved Centre situated in Epworth.
 Come and learn in a friendly, safe environment.
 We welcome everybody of all ages and all abilities from the age of 4 years.

-On selected summer Saturdays, the Appleby Frodingham Railway Preservation Society runs Railtours around the Tata Steel Scunthorpe site.
+On selected dates, the Appleby Frodingham Railway Preservation Society runs Railtours around the Scunthorpe Steelworks site.
 With guides on hand, you’ll learn all about iron and steel making and glimpse red hot steel.
-Our afternoon tours are suitable for all the family and after these tours, on a few Saturdays we run adult only brake van tours.
+Tours are suitable for all the family.
 You can also enjoy a coffee in a restored carriage when you make a short stop at the loco sheds.
-Book in advance with Brigg Tourist Information Centre.
+For more details and to book please visit the website below.

 The Humber Keel and Sloop Preservation Society are the proud owners of two historic ships that sail on the River Humber.
 Amy Howson and Comrade are available for sailing trips on the river from May through to September, as well as attending waterways venues.
 Booking details are on the website.
 Members of the Society are available to give talks and slide shows to groups.